 The two layers of Teflon coated fiberglass fabric produce a light transmission of 5%.
 During the day, this adds a nice warm light to the lounge areas where sofas are artistically arranged to help researchers decompress and relax in between focused inquiry sessions.
 Alternately, at night, the portable partitions and furniture can be removed and the magnificent light displays can be used to transform the open space into an entertainment or fundraising venue.
 With the light transmission of the bottom layer at 29%, the colorful light system can evenly disperse throughout the entire membrane giving the whole room a bold transformation.

-Project: Terasaki Research Institute
+Project Name: Terasaki Research Institute

-Fabric: PTFE coated fiberglass membranes using Fabrasorb IA below and Sheerfill V above
+Membrane Type: PTFE coated fiberglass membranes using Fabrasorb IA below and Sheerfill V above

-Dimensions: 1,462 SF total Skylight area
+Total Project Size: 1,462 SF total Skylight area